mantra-gor/my-portfolio-vscode-ui/public/pages/en/projects.md

 - Integrated Razorpay for payment handling, ensuring a smooth checkout process for course purchases.

-- Utilized Cloudinary for cloud-based media management, enabling efficient storage and management of course content.
+- Utilized AWS S3 for cloud-based media storage, enabling efficient and scalable management of course content.

 - Implemented JWT for secure authentication and authorization, ensuring data privacy and security.